sean21johnson/petful-server/README.md

 ➖➖/cat
 (GET) returns name and details of the 1 cat that is next up to be adopted
-(DELETE) 'adopts' the next cat in line, as well as removing the name of the new owner from the adoption line
+(DELETE) adopts the next cat in line, and removes the name of the pet's new owner from the adoption line

 ➖➖/dog
 (GET) returns name and details of the 1 dog that is next up to be adopted
-(DELETE) 'adopts'the next dog in line, as well as removing the name of the new owner from the adoption line
+(DELETE) adopts the next dog in line, and removes the name of the pet's new owner from the adoption line

 ➖➖/pets
 (GET) returns name and details of the 1 dog and 1 cat that are first up to be adopted
-(DELETE) 'adopts' both the next cat and dog in line, as well as removing the name of the new owner from the adoption line
+(DELETE) adopts both the next cat and dog in line, and removes the name of the pet's new owner from the adoption line